 This helps extend obligations beyond the expiration of the NDA.
 For example, If sensitive information is being conveyed to a company which later ceases to exist due to bankruptcy, the discloser can still require that confidentiality remains a requirement for the individuals involved.

 The discloser can require that enforcement of the NDA will be governed by a particular legal system.
 This will ensure that they have selected a jurisdiction they are able to readily access in cases of potential disputes or breaches of confidential information..
 Equally, it is worth researching the level of disclosure prohibited by NDAs in other jurisdictions in order to choose the one which offers the most protection, lending an advantage.
+The governing law of NDAs on Legislate is England and Wales.

 How do I make an NDA?